niilante/FFCK/FAQ.md

 #2 Wont-fix
 ================================

-I not waste my and anyone's time trying to fix something which is protocol related and needs to be fixed within the source.
-Disabling it makes less sense because a) not every site use it b) not directly compromise your security setup c) not every page is exploitable or abuse this (since there is less benefit from doing it) d) I believe in layer security and not software 'security'.
+I not waste my and anyones else time trying to fix something which is protocol specific and needs to be fixed within the source. disabling it makes less sense because a) not every site use it b) not directly compromise your security setup c) not every page is exploitable or abuse this (since there is less benefit from doing it) d) I believe in layer security and not software 'security'.

 * WebRTC